howallworks/theoryofeverything/docs/theoryofeverything.en.md

 Suppose that our galaxy is moving at a speed about speed of light.
 But this is not the case, since there are no relativistic effects and the picture of the observed universe also does not correspond.

-Everything can be explained with a long time of particle dynamics at speeds lower than the speed of light after Big Bang.
+Everything can be explained with a long time of particle dynamics at speeds lower than the speed of light after Big Bang without the superluminal inflation of space.
 The data also tells us that the farther a galaxy is from the center of the universe, the higher its speed.
 This is typical precisely for the explosion of an ultra-high-density clot in a vacuum.
 But it doesn't look like the dynamics of particles after the superluminal stretching of space at all (because total speed of movement of forming galaxies would be about zero and, as a result, would tend to the center of the universe.
 Or galaxies would have formed incomparably much longer than the specified time frame).

-The time that has passed since the Big Bang is summed.
+The time that has passed since the Big Bang without the superluminal inflation of space is summed.
 Time of the particles scattering, of forming and separating standalone galaxies - more than 13.5 billion years.
 And time for which light reaches us from the most distant galaxies is about 13.5 billion years.
 In total, more than 27 billion years.

 ### The Limitations of the world